So you want to host a dinner party?... Here's how to effortlessly!

 Limit the amount of wine poured and stop serving at a predetermined time.

-As the night wears on, inevitably alcohol cosnumption may rise.
-Be prepared when this happens.
-Have plenty of water on hand, and limit refilling wine glasses.
+As the night wears on, have plenty of water on hand, and limit refilling wine glasses.

 Don't forget to relax and have fun.
 The more you can prepare, the more you'll be able to enjoy yourself.